 All the high moments I have experienced are unique and I can never compare them.
 I feel incredibly lucky that I do get to lead an extraordinary life.
 I’ve seen and felt such wonderful and unique things such as paragliding at 7000m above the Karakoram Range in Pakistan, freediving with Sperm Whales in the middle of the Atlantic Ocean.
 I’ve even had a baby elephant seal hug my legs on the shores of Gold Harbour in South Georgia.
 There have been so many beautiful moments!

 Sachi Cunningham is a documentary filmmaker and Professor of Multimedia Journalism at San Francisco State University.
-Her award winning stories have screened at festivals worldwide, and on outlets including the New York Times, the Los Angeles Times, PBS FRONTLINE and the Discovery Channel.
-An incredible water woman, Sachi has swum her camera along side everything from 350-pound blue fin tuna, to big wave surfers, to Olympian Michael Phelps.
-This short film about her approach to water photography is well work a watch.
+Her award-winning stories have screened at festivals worldwide, and on outlets including the New York Times, the Los Angeles Times, PBS FRONTLINE and the Discovery Channel.
+An incredible water woman, Sachi has swum her camera alongside everything from 350-pound bluefin tuna, to big wave surfers, to Olympian Michael Phelps.
+This short film about her approach to water photography is well worth a watch.

 Follow her Instagram adventures @seasachi